mahmoudibrahim/JAMMalaxy/README.md

 determine enrichment site widths accurately and resolve neighboring narrow peaks.
 JAMM is a universal peak finder that is applicable to different types of datasets

-This is a wrapper for JAMM for use in Galaxy (usegalaxy.org)
+This Galaxy wrapper was developed by [Clemens Messerschmidt](https://github.com/messersc)

 JAMM Publication: http://bioinformatics.oxfordjournals.org/content/31/1/48